≥90% of participants will know how to comply with HIPAA regulations.

 |

 CNAs must become familiar with the HIPAA terms to practice safely and ethically.
-Even if a CNA has had HIPAA training, a refresher is often helpful.
+A refresher is often helpful even if a CNA has had HIPAA training.
 Beginning knowledge of these HIPAA terms will help CNAs understand privacy rules and the consequences of breaking them.
 Awareness of these terms and phrases will help CNAs appreciate their responsibilities for protecting patient privacy adequately.

 The first situations are about CNAs and how they might break HIPAA rules while off duty.
 In these cases, CNAs may not be as careful as they should be when discussing sensitive information about patients.
 These situations can occur in various locations, such as parks, beaches, grocery stores, restaurants, and public transportation, such as a bus or subway train.
 Additionally, the sharing of PHI on social media is addressed.
 Some of these situations seem innocent.
 These CNAs did not have any thoughts of harming anyone.
 Reviewing these situations will help CNAs learn how to avoid breaking HIPAA rules.

 Thomas and Sally are two employees of the Gray Integrated Health System.
 They have been close friends for several years and went to school together to become Certified Nursing Assistants (CNAs).
-When they have the same workdays off, they often get together for fun.
-This week they decide to go to the beach where there are shaded pavilions for picnics.
+They often get together for fun when they have the same workdays off.
+This week they decide to go to the beach, where there are shaded pavilions for picnics.

 While having a picnic lunch, Sally spots a patient, Katie, whom she knows from the dermatology outpatient clinic.
 Katie is lying on a beach towel in a bathing suit getting a suntan.
 There is no shade umbrella, and the sun is very bright.
 Sally remembers that the nurse practitioner warned Katie to stay out of the sun because of her history of skin cancer.
 Thomas does not know this patient.
 Sally decides to say hello to Katie and introduce her to Thomas.
 She feels it is her duty to tell the patient to get out of the sun.